-Obesity screening and therapy to promote sustained weight loss

-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.

-Opioid treatment program services

-Opioid use disorder treatment services are covered under Part B of Medicare Original.
+There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
+Opioid treatment program services Opioid use disorder treatment services are covered under Part B of Medicare Original.
 Members of our plan receive coverage for these services through our plan.
-Covered services include:

-- FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable

-- Substance use counseling

-- Individual and group therapy
+Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy \$0 copayment for Medicare-covered opioid treatment program services.

-- Toxicology testing

-\$0 copayment for Medicare-covered opioid treatment program services.